Antitakeover Statutes and Internal Corporate Governance

 ATS.
 These results are consistent with the pred iction of the

-complementarity hypothesis that rms need strong er inter-
+complementarity hypothesis that firms need strong er inter-

 nal governance mechanisms when manager s face a greater